nebrius/reduxology/README.md

 ## Motivation

 I've written many React apps, some small, some large.
 I've also taught React to a number of folks.
-Many developers, especially junior developers, get tripped up on both understanding what all the pieces do, and how to connect them together.
+Many developers, especially junior developers, get tripped up on understanding what all the pieces do, and how to connect them together.
 I've been thinking hard on this problem for a while, and I think I've figured out where the confusion comes from.

 When we talk about React+Redux and separation of concerns, we tend to talk about the _data flow_ separation between parts of a React+Redux app, specifically how data flows _one way_.
 And React+Redux is _very_ good at constraining data flow such that it's easy to test and reason about.